Sunday Afternoons Ultra Adventure Review

-All the cape style hats in this review scored highest in this department, as their coverage from the sun cannot be matched.
-The Ultra Adventure has UPF 50+ material, a wide 3.5" brim that wraps around the sides of your head, and a long 6-inch neck cape for ideal back of the neck coverage.
+All the cape-style hats in this review scored highest in this department, as their coverage from the sun cannot be matched.
+The Ultra Adventure has UPF 50+ material, a wide 3.5-inch brim that wraps around the sides of your head, and a long 6-inch neck cape for ideal back of the neck coverage.

-The Ultra Adventure's dimensions do not quite stack up to the Sunday Afternoons Adventure Hat and Outdoor Research Sun Runner but is an exceptional compromise between weight and comfort, along with excellent coverage.
+The Ultra Adventure's dimensions do not quite stack up to some others we tested, but the brim size is an exceptional compromise between weight and comfort.
+And, this hat still provides excellent coverage.
 Sunday Afternoons likes to point out that "The sun hat that works best is the one you'll wear."
-And we will wear this!
+And we will wear this one.
 There is potential for the cape to blow up in the wind, but we did not find this a detriment.
 There is also a chin cord to tighten, so it stays put on your head in high winds.

 The Ultra Adventure has added features for performance and protection.
 This award winner has a "sunglass lock" feature; this means you can put your sunnies on and know they will not fall off if you bend over to fill your water bottle.
 This lock ensures your eye protection will remain in place.

-It also has a darker colored under brim material to help reduce glare when you're traveling over reflective surfaces like water or snow, which means it's an excellent option for paddling or glacier travel.
-Another exceptional boating hat is the Outdoor Research Sombriolet.
+It also has a darker colored under brim material to help reduce glare when you're traveling over reflective surfaces like water or snow.
+This means it's an excellent option for paddling or glacier travel.

 This award-winner scored high marks for comfort and is the most comfortable of the cape style bunch.
 For the majority of the time, its lightweight materials make you forget you're wearing it.

 The Ultra Adventure has unrivaled breathability and ventilation, as we'll discuss below.
-We prefer the webbing cinch system the Ultra uses over the toggle tightening system of the Outdoor Research Sun Bucket and Sombriolet and found it offers a higher level of comfort.
-At times, the former's brim style dug into our head when we tightened the toggle.
+We prefer the webbing cinch system that this hat uses over the toggle tightening system on other models and found it offers a higher level of comfort.
+At times, other hats' brims dug into our heads a little bit when we tightened the toggle.
 But, the Ultra Adventure never dug into our heads at all.
 It is one of the lighter hats we tested and very comfortable because its sweatband goes all the way around our head.
-Along with the Ultra Adventure, the Arc'teryx Sinsola scored well in the comfort department, thanks to its lightweight and simple design.
+The Ultra Adventure scored well in the comfort department, thanks to its lightweight and simple design.

-One of the more breathable in this review, our Editors' Choice model has mesh panels on its crown, and the nature of its light nylon/polyester materials is inherently breathable, even during high-intensity activities in hot and sunny weather conditions.
+One of the more breathable in this review, our Editors' Choice model has mesh panels on its crown.
+The nature of its light nylon/polyester materials is inherently breathable, even during high-intensity activities in hot and sunny weather conditions.

 The Ultra Adventure has a sweatband that goes around your whole head and wicks sweat away, keeping your head cool.
-The Adventure Hat's sweatband is only a small piece that covers the forehead area.
-This detracts from the cooling effect as well as comfort.
+And, the sweatband is a soft and supple mesh material, which adds to the hat's breathability.

-Sunday Afternoons has remedied this with the Ultra by creating the "Reverse Clamshell Brim" that you fold in half upwards, enabling you to stuff this hat in your pack.
+Sunday Afternoons uses the "Reverse Clamshell Brim" that you fold in half upwards, enabling you to stuff this hat in your pack.
 It proved to be a decent feature for backpacking and traveling.
 The Ultra Adventure did well in our crush tests, thanks to this feature.
 We did notice creases in the brim when accidentally folding it in other locations, but the brim does eventually bounce back.
-The most durable and packable hats we tested were the Sun Bucket and the Tilley LTM6 Airflo.

-This hat is the great compromise between style and function — although it leans more towards the function end.
-The Ultra Adventure is not quite as dorky or embarrassing to wear as the other cape-style models but is definitely not the most stylish.
+This hat is a good compromise between style and function — although it leans more towards the function end.
+The Ultra Adventure is not quite as dorky-looking or embarrassing to wear as the other cape-style models but is definitely not the most stylish.
 We told you that cape-style hats give up some style in exchange for better protection, though, and this hat has some of the best protection available.

-However, we would not go so far to call it stylish.
-You still need to rock this hat and not worry about what you look like on the trail.
+We would not go so far as to call this hat stylish.
+You still need to confidently rock this hat and not worry about what you look like on the trail.
 If you're looking for a less technical and more stylish sun hat, we'd go for another option.
 But then, you'll be giving up some sun protection for the increase in style.